 At the first All-African Peoples Conference in Accra, Ghana, Dec.
 8 to Dec.
 13, 1958, Dr. Kwame Nkrumah, Prime Minister of Ghana (in striped robe), hailed the gathering as marking "the beginning of a new epoch."
 A typical slogan was the one on the placard over the African leader's head, "All Men are Born Equal."
 The delegates called for the eventual union of the entire continent in a United States of Africa.
-Following the conference, the struggle for freedom rose to new heights in many parts of Africa, above all the Congo. the state as under communism?

-C.B.D.
+Following the conference, the struggle for freedom rose to new heights in many parts of Africa, above all the Congo.
+Are Chimps Chumps?
+Ben Friedman, a Houston, the payroll at the rate of one initial results to the fact that revolution by putting chimpan- Nov.
+11, the three chimpanzees men present at the experiment zees on the assembly line.
+"They slowed down the assembly line made the anthropoids and hucan replace a man.
+There are 30 somewhat.
+Bobby packed lounge mans on the assembly line someto 40 jobs in our factory that we legs in a carton for a while, then what nervor and they couldn't did handsprings and jumped up do their best.
+Friedman said it was no gag. and down on a conveyor belt. conveyor belt, putting one box comes your cousin, Joe."